Kingxukai/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

                       |    |
                       +----+

-After the chaining is finished, the chain looks like :
+After the woke chaining is finished, the woke chain looks like :

 .. code-block:: none